Workplace Pressure Is a Signal

 • grounded in evidence and operational constraints

-• focused on reducing chronic stress without undermining performance
+• focused on reducing chronic pressure without undermining performance

 This way of working avoids two common traps: